Real estate investing in Austin, Texas, a city that went from "hippie haven" to tech hive

 “Amazon has a couple of large warehouse facilities there, there are good schools, and with the opening of the State Highway 45, just to the north, getting from there to downtown Austin is no longer a trek on I35,” says Shoop, all boding well for the value of investment property in this small city.

 Bastrop is growing steadily, from nearly 58,000 in 2010 to upward of 84,500 in 2020.
-It’s just 25 minutes away from the Tesla gigafactory, only 20 minutes from the airport, and has plenty of good schools, according to Shoop.
-It is about 30 miles east of downtown Austin.
+It’s just 25 minutes away from the Tesla gigafactory and only 20 minutes from the airport, and has plenty of good schools, according to Shoop.
+It lies about 30 miles east of downtown Austin.

 “It’s right near Austin but really has a small-town feel,” he says, “with a cute little downtown area.
 There’s recently been a lot more new construction and development around Bastrop.
 For people who work on the south side, this could be a better option for a small town feel than some neighborhoods in the north.”

-Median days on market, per realtor.com: 38, down from 53 one year prior
+Median days on market: 49, down from 90 one year prior